 Can Waffles be Baked?

-And what you do when you do not have a waffle Iron.
+And what do you do when you do not have a waffle Iron?
 How do you make waffles without a waffle maker.
-We get this Silicone waffle mould which are perfect for baking.
+We get this Silicone waffle mould which is perfect for baking.
 So at times I even use this.

-My kids love waffles and I purposely make the excess batter so that I can bake them and freeze it.
+My kids love waffles and I purposely make the excess batter so that I can bake them and freeze them.
 I use this waffle mould which I love when I am making the waffles in bulk.
-All I do is pour the batter in the mould and I have 6 waffles ready in 20 minutes.
+All I do is pour the batter into the mould and I have 6 waffles ready in 20 minutes.